AMS - Abstract Merkle Signature Scheme

 3.2 AMS Implementation

-public class AMS : DigitalSignatureSchemeBase<AMS.PrivateKey, AMS.PublicKey> {
+public class AMS : DigitalSignatureSchemeBase {

 public const int MaxHeight = 20;